qkzk/fm/development.md

 #### Summary

+- Go to a location with a single key in shortcut mode.
+  Shortcuts are displayed with a single key like "b /dev".
+Pressing `b` will move to "/dev".

 #### Changelog

+- [x] display a keybind in shortcut mode
 - [ ] non blocking previews: use the mpsc to do the previews async (once again)
+- [ ] stop & undo actions (bulkrename, copy, move, delete ???)

 ## TODO